To send messages to running programs that use the Praat shell, use

 To send a message to another running program that listens to a socket, you can use the

 sendsocket directive.
-This works on Unix and Windows only.
+This works on Linux and Windows only.

 Suppose we are in the Praat-shell program Praat, which is a system for doing phonetics by computer.
 From this program, we can send a message to the non-Praat-shell program MovieEdit, which does know how to display a sound file: